Food & Drinks

 In the case of a cancellation we are unable to refund any deposits that have been paid.
 We recommend our clients purchase travel insurance.
 Depending on the circumstances of your cancellation you may be able to claim part or all of the purchase price back from your travel insurance provider.

 This price includes one of our amazing Greek skippers as well as port fees, taxes, linen, and cleaning at the end of the trip.
-We even include fuel, so there are no out of the pocket expenses.
-The only items not included are food and drinks (unless you purchase a food/drink package).
+We even include fuel, so there are no out-of-pocket expenses.
+The only items not included are food and drinks (unless you purchase a food/drink package) and the tip for your crew (optional).

 Nope.
 Your highly-trained, knowledgeable captain has all skills and know-how to handle all of the sailing.
 However, they will occasionally need some assistance from a passenger with raising/lowering a sail and while anchoring in the ports.
 If you have hired a hostess or deckhand no assistance will be required.